Technical Selection Guide: Diamond Pad Specifications & Performance

 How to choose a diamond polishing pad?

 Choose a diamond polishing pad based on four key factors: the material being polished, the application type, the required finish quality, and your equipment.
-For hard stones like granite and concrete, use metal bond pads for grinding and resin bond pads for finishing.
-For softer stones like marble and limestone, resin bond pads are appropriate throughout most of the process.

 | Material | Hardness (Mohs) | Bond Type | Starting Grit |